Dealing with the 3 year old sleep regression is frustrating. Learn what to do when your child won’t sleep through the night or stay in bed.

 Another reassurance you can offer is to let him know when he can expect to see you again.
 While it may seem obvious that you’ll reunite in the morning, he can see the long stretch ahead and wonder if you’ll still be nearby.
 Addressing separation anxiety leads to long-lasting solutions to the 3 year old sleep regression.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 That’s why you need to dig deep and get to the root of the problem.
-This starts with making sure your child feels comfortable sleeping alone in her room, drawing on calm and patience so she models your behavior.
+This starts with making sure she feels comfortable sleeping alone in her room, drawing on calm and patience so she models your behavior.
 Address issues with separation anxiety, including new changes or milestones she may be going through.

 Get more tips: